AndrewChai878/groupfairnessproject/README.md

 ## Prerequisites
 - Python v3.12 (required for the fixed versions of the Python packages referenced in `requirements.txt`).
 - [Boost v1.84.x](https://www.boost.org/releases/1.84.0/) (make note of the path where Boost is installed, or where you store it).
+- A C++ compiler (to execute the rule mining via explanation tables)

 ## Setup
 1. Clone this repository.